yixuan116/finmc-tech/README.md

 - **RandomForest** is selected as the overall champion despite not being the R² champion for all horizons, because:
   1. **Interpretability**: RF provides direct, interpretable feature importance scores essential for economic modeling
   2. **Stability**: RF performs consistently well across horizons (champion for 3Y, very close to champion for 1Y and 5Y with only 0.02 R² difference)
+  3. **Overfitting Concerns**: While XGBoost achieves slightly better test R² for 5Y (-2.33 vs -2.35, only 0.02 difference), it shows severe overfitting on training set (R² = 1.0000), indicating poor generalization.
+RF maintains better train-test consistency.
-  3. **Practical Performance**: RF achieves the best balance between predictive performance and interpretability
+  4. **Practical Performance**: RF achieves the best balance between predictive performance and interpretability
-  4. **Economic Modeling Requirements**: Neural Networks, while achieving best R² for 1Y, are too noisy and non-interpretable for economic modeling
+  5. **Economic Modeling Requirements**: Neural Networks and XGBoost, while achieving best R² for some horizons, are less interpretable and show overfitting issues that make them less suitable for economic modeling

 **Key Findings:**